With these business electricity savings tips, you’ll save money on your electricity bill. And that’s savings that can go right to your bottom line!

 - Shut off the lights when not in use.
 Leaving the lights on all the time is a top waster of electricity at work.
 Lights that are commonly ignored are those in the bathroom, breakroom and conference room.

 7 Ways to Business Electricity Savings in HVAC

-If you have an office space, business energy savings can be big in HVAC, which is the biggest driver of your electricity bill.
+If you have an office space, business energy savings can be big in HVAC, which is the biggest driver of your electricity bill in commercial real estate buildings.
 Here are 7 ways to save on your business electric bill by controlling HVAC costs.

 - Get an Energy Audit.
 The number one thing you can do to save money on your office heating and cooling?
 Get a small business energy audit.
 Your HVAC company or landlord may be able to perform one.
 Also, many utility companies offer free audits.
 Contact your local utility company (poles and wires company) to see if they offer this service.

 - Get Smart (Thermostats).
 With smart thermostats, you can control the thermostat remotely, set it to adjust automatically.
 Or, have it learn your schedule to optimize heating and cooling.
 Learn more about smart thermostats in this article on smart home devices.

 - Watch for Space Heaters.
 Space heaters draw a lot of electricity and may be in use around your office without you even being aware.
 Some people are naturally hotter or colder.
 Work to accommodate these people by ensuring they are sitting away from A/C vents.

 - Check the Setpoint!
 Most offices are set at 72* in the summer and 68* in the winter.
 Consider raising the temperature by a degree or two.
 And, when you leave the office, increase (summer) or decrease (winter) the temperature by 4-5 degrees.

 - Maintain Your HVAC.
 Make sure to change your air filters regularly, and get an HVAC check-up every spring and fall to ensure it’s operating efficiently.